 A UE supporting NR SCG deactivation may intiate the procedure in several cases including upon being configured to provide its preference for NR SCG deactivation and upon change of its preference for NR SCG deactivation.

+A UE in EN-DC that has uplink data to transmit for a DRB for which there is no MCG RLC bearer while the SCG is deactivated shall initiate the procedure.

 Upon initiating the procedure, the UE shall:

 1> if configured to provide power preference indications: